JonJagger/cyber-dojo/readme.txt

   above the file called kata.sh has a permission of 755 (executable) because it is a shell file - some ruby app code checks if a filename has an associated :permission and if so chmod's the file.
+  Any visible file with :preloaded => true will be pre-loaded into the editor when the browser page first opens.

 2:hidden_files
   These are the names of necessary and supporting files (if there are any) that are NOT